dunky11/voicesmith/README.md

 ## Build from source

-1. Follow steps 1-3 from "How to develope".
+1. Follow steps 1 - 3 from above.
 2. Run make, his will build an installer dependent on your operating system.
 The installer will be placed inside the out folder in the projects root.

     ```